inchubuzz/My-First-Repo/README.md

 ## Things Ive learned so far:
 -How to create a Github Repository
--WHat a README file is used for
+-What a README file is used for

-## things I will learn:
+## Things I will learn:
 -Git commands
 -How to clone and fork
 -git commands on VS code